rajhraval/My100DaysOfSwiftUI/Project 7 - iExpense/Project7.md

 - Deleting items in a list using onDelete()
 - Storing user settings with UserDefaults
 - Archiving Swift objects with Codable

+### Project 7 - iExpense - Day 37 of 100DaysOfSwiftUI

+> Perfection is achieved not when there is nothing more to add, but rather when there is nothing more to take away. - Antoine de Saint-Exupery

+Today I learnt about:

+- Building a list for showing the expenses and which is deletable
+- Working with Identifiable Protocol using UUID
+- Sharing an ObservedObject with a new view
+- Making changes permanent with UserDefaults
+- Final polish of the user interface